atricore/josso-site/src/content/install.md

 To download the latest JOSSO Community Edition release, go to: https://sourceforge.net/projects/josso/files/latest/download?source=files

-To request a trial version of the JOSSO Enterprise Edition, use this link : http://www.atricore.com/get-started .
+To request a trial version of the JOSSO Enterprise Edition, use this link: http://www.atricore.com/get-started .
 Follow the instructions to enable your JOSSO Enterprise Edition installation.

 ### Install and Launch